- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 Provide Various Habitats/Niches

-Insects love herbs, and therefore it is a natural start to plant as many different herbs as possible:
+Insects love herbs, and therefore it is a natural start to plant as many herbs as possible:

 - lemon balm